AlexandreDdaCosta/olympus/service/salt/fs/users/README.md

 # olympus user structure

-Several categories of users exist under olympus.
+Several categories of user exist under olympus.
 Different management steps apply to the different types of users.

 Broadly speaking, users are defined as *human* or *system*.